jefeish/copilot-fundamentals-training/demos/copilot-chat-exercises/create-unit-test.md

 ![cover](images/copilot-chat-cover-wide-3.png)

 - Import the results into a new file and run the tests.
-If you need to know how to run the tests, check with Copilot Chat.
+If you need to know how to run the tests, ask Copilot Chat.

      ![copy](images/vscode-insert-code.png)